seednull/opal/docs/design_decisions.md

 Intentionally disabled as WebGPU expects to work with a single device.
 Use opalCreateDefaultDevice with proper hint.

-### No map / unmap support for non-copy buffer usages
+### No map / unmap support for uniform / storage / indirect / vertex / index buffer usages

 WebGPU only allow mapping buffers with WGPUBufferUsage_CopySrc or WGPUBufferUsage_CopyDst usage.
 This is similar to previous GAPI designs where staging buffer must be created in order to upload data to the GPU memory.

-opalCreateBuffer will return OPAL_BUFFER_USAGE_NOT_SUPPORTED for non device-local memory type and uniform / storage / indirect / vertex / index buffer usage.
+opalMapBuffer / webgpu_deviceUnmapBuffer will return OPAL_BUFFER_NONMAPPABLE for any combinations of uniform / storage / indirect / vertex / index buffer usages.

 ## DirectX 12